llvm/clangd-www/design/compile-commands.md

 #### Fallback commands

-If no compilotion database is found, a very simple command like `clang foo.cc` is used.
+If no compilation database is found, a very simple command like `clang foo.cc` is used.
 For a real project this will often fail to find `#include`s, but it allows clangd to work on toy examples without configuration.